 The simplest way to make some coffee is using a cafetiere, which is essentially a glass jug with a plunger filter.
 You simply add hot water to your ground coffee, for delicious black coffee in minutes and with minimum fuss.
 Cafetieres allow you to brew precise amounts as they come in different sizes, and are great for a few cups of coffee after dinner.
 These units offer great value and ease of use, although less variety than other types as they only make black coffee.
 You can of course also buy a separate milk frother gadget if you want to make a version of cappuccino.

-Filter coffee machines like this Kenwood model offer a wider variety of cup volumes, and options such as a timer so you can have your coffee ready when you awake.
-Again, buy a frother if you want to zizz up your milk.
+Filter coffee machines like this KitchenAid Personal Filter Coffee Maker brews directly into the included thermal mug, or into any mug or cup of your choice.
+Again, buy a frother if you want to foam up your milk.
 These easy-to-use units heat their own water, which then drips slowly through a basket of ground coffee to infuse in a pot or carafe.
 Most models host hot plates too, keeping your coffee warm and ready to drink.

 Espresso is coffee for the connoisseur, and these machines produce rich, concentrated shots of coffee.
 Let the crema melt on your tongue, while the heart fills your mouth with flavour and the body opens up the taste and warms your throat.
 Drinking espresso is an intense experience, and if you enjoy a strong coffee, then this is the machine for you.

 The perfect espresso is drawn in three parts, with a crema, heart, and body.
 These parts should be distinguishable in the espresso, and needs to be drunk within 7 seconds of being made for the fullest and most lively taste.